codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 ---

-If you have been working with Codefresh GitOps, you must be familiar working with Argo CD applications in Codefresh.
+If you've been working with Codefresh GitOps, you're likely familiar with managing Argo CD applications in Codefresh — from creating them to monitoring deployments and resources.

-This quick start introduces Environments and Products in Codefresh GitOps and  as the next dimensions to empower Argo CD application development and deployment in Codefresh.

-We'll walk through creating an Environment and a Product, assign Argo CD applications to the Product, and end by reviewing key insights on the applications in the Product.
+!
+Our Environments and Products feature takes your software development and deployment game to a whole new level!
+It makes them easier to manage, more transparent, and more accessible, enhancing your software development and deployment processes.

+In this quick start, we'll introduce you to the concept and purpose of Environments and Products.
+We'll then delve into how to work with them to streamline and empower your software development lifecycle.

+For detailed information, see [Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/) and [Products]({{site.baseurl}}/docs/dashboards/gitops-products/).

+Hey there, DevOps enthusiast!
+If you've been diving into Codefresh GitOps, you're probably already pretty comfy with Argo CD applications in Codefresh.
+From creating apps to keeping an eye on resources and deployments, you've got it down.

+But guess what?
+It's time to level up!
+Our Environments and Products feature takes your software development and deployment game to a whole new level.
+We're talking easier workflows, total transparency, and making the whole process more accessible than ever.

+First up, we'll break down what Environments and Products are all about, and why they're game-changers for your software development lifecycle.
+Ready to empower your DevOps journey?
+Let's dive in!

+For all the nitty-gritty details,
 ## About Environments & Products

 **What is an Environment in Codefresh?**
 As a developer, you must be familair with the role of environments in the lifecyle of applications.
 In Codefresh GitOps, an Environment is a custom entity, identified by a unique name, comprising one or more pairs of clusters and namespaces.
 Once defined, an Environment is automatically populated by the applications deployed to it.

+{% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-environments/argo-apps-organized-into-envs.png"
+	url="/images/gitops-environments/argo-apps-organized-into-envs.png"
+	alt="Quick start: Representation of an Environment in Codefresh GitOps" caption="Quick start: Representation of an Environment in Codefresh GitOps" max-width="60%"
+%}

 **What is a Product in Codefresh?**
 A Product unifies different but interrelated Argo CD applications as a cohesive entity as they move through different Environments.
 The Argo CD applications grouped within a Product generally has the same software but different versions as they are deployed in diverse Environments.

+{% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-products/apps-grouped-by-product.png"
+	url="/images/gitops-products/apps-grouped-by-product.png"
+	alt="Quick start: Representation of a Product in Codefresh GitOps" caption="Quick start: Representation of a Product in Codefresh GitOps" max-width="60%"
+%}

+You have a fairly good idea of where we are going with these, so let's continue with some key tasks and functionality, starting with Environments.

 ## Create an Environment
 The first task is to create an Environment.
+Your Environment is meant to replicate the deployment lifecycle of your software, so feel free to create one or more of them accordingly.

+You would find these Environments in most organizationss: `development`, `qa`, `staging`, and `production`.
 There is no limit on the number of Environments you can create.
+For the purpose of this quick start, we'll create a single Environment.

 1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**, and then click **Add Environment**.
 1. Define the following:
     1. **Name**: A unique name for your GitOps Environment, which is meaningful in the context of your development and deployment cycle.
 	  For the quick start, we'll use `dev`.
     1. **Kind**: The purpose of this GitOps Environment.
 Select **Non-production** where development, testing, staging versions of applications are deployed.
+	Just a heads up that the Kind (**Production** and **Non-production**) will be used when defining policies and ABAC for
-    1. **Tags**: Leave empty.
+    1. **Tags**: Leave this empty for the quick start.
-    1. **Clusters and Namespaces**: Single or multiple cluster-namespace pairs to map to the GitOps Environment.
+    1. **Clusters and Namespaces**: Single or multiple cluster/namespace/cluster-namespace pairs to map to the GitOps Environment.
+	  The Environment is populated by all the applications deployed to the mapped clusters and namespaces.
+	  To include all namespaces in a cluster, leave the Namespace empty.
 	  For the quick start, we'll add the `in-cluster` and the `demo-ta-dev` namespace to map to `dev`.

 {% include